Ruzizi III Hydroelectric Power Station

 Ruzizi III Hydroelectric Power Station is a proposed hydropower plant with planned capacity installation of 206 MW when completed.

 Location

-The power station is located on Ruzizi River, straddling the common border between Rwanda and the Democratic Republic of the Congo (DC).
+The power station is located on Ruzizi River, straddling the common border between Rwanda and the Democratic Republic of the Congo (DRC).
 Its location is approximately 5 km directly west of the town of Bugarama, in Rusizi District, in Rwanda's Western Province, approximately 280 km, southwest of Kigali, the capital city of that country.
 The approximate coordinates of Ruzizi III Power Station are: